 Albert Moore Explosive harpoon

-The first explosive hand-darted harpoon patented in the United States was invented by Albert Moore of Hampden, Maine in 1844 (U.S. Patent No. 3,490, Albert Moore Explosive Iron; Patent DrawingsMarch 16, 1844).
-His harpoon, fashioned after the single-flued harpoon, had a single barb that pivoted on an iron pin.
-When the barb was closed, in the darting position, a small wood pin was inserted through holes drilled through the head and shank.
-A cavity in the single barb opened to the rear, and accepted a small glass vial of explosive which was held in place by a wood peg across the opening.
-Moore described the action of his harpoon in the patent specifications:
+The first explosive hand-darted harpoon in the United States was patented by Albert Moore of Hampden, Maine, in 1844 (U.S. Patent No. 3,490, March 16, 1844).
+Moore’s harpoon, inspired by the single-flued design, featured a single barb that pivoted on an iron pin.
+In the darting position, a small wood pin was inserted through holes in the head and shank.
+The barb had a cavity that opened to the rear, accommodating a small glass vial of explosive held in place by a wood peg.
+Moore detailed the operation of his harpoon in the patent specifications:

-As soon as the harpoon is thrown into the whale and fastened to it the wooden pin is broken by the power of the whale pulling upon the tow-line attached to the harpoon, and the fluke of said harpoon will open or turn upon the iron rivet, and in opening or turning upon said rivet will come in contact with the vial and break it, will produce friction, and cause the powder to explode, which will destroy the whale.
+“As soon as the harpoon is thrown into the whale and fastened to it, the wooden pin is broken by the power of the whale pulling on the tow-line attached to the harpoon.
+The fluke of the harpoon will open or turn upon the iron rivet, breaking the vial, producing friction, and causing the powder to explode, which will destroy the whale.”

 Albert Moore patent drawings.